Howard Matlack - Obituary

 He was a current member of the Gospel Baptist Church.

 Thanks to the caregivers at Kobacker House for the loving care and comfort they provided.
 Visitation will be Friday, Sept.
-18 from 4-6 p.m. at White-Schwarzel Funeral Home in Coolville, OH.
+18, from 4-6 p.m. at White-Schwarzel Funeral Home in Coolville, Ohio.
 Funeral Services will be held on Saturday, Sept.
-19 at 2 p.m. at Gospel Baptist Church in Torch, OH, with Pastor Jay Hubbard officiating.
+19 at 2 p.m. at Gospel Baptist Church in Torch, Ohio, with Pastor Jay Hubbard officiating.
 Visitation will also be held, from 1-2 p.m. at the church on Saturday prior to the service.
 Burial will follow in the Coolville Cemetery.
 Out of consideration for the family and those attending; masks will be required, and we will be practicing social distancing.